WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 We’ve deployed floor markers, elevator screen messaging and signage to remind everyone to keep an appropriate physical distance when queuing anywhere within the common areas of the building.

-We require all our tenants to advise us immediately of any suspected or confirmed cases of COVID-19 in the building.
-We will continue to notify all key tenant representatives of any such instances via email if the individual with the reported case was onsite within the past 14 days.
+We require all our tenants and contractors to advise us immediately of any suspected or confirmed cases of COVID-19 in the building.
+We will continue to notify all key tenant representatives of any such instances via tenant bulletin.

 Where relevant, food court seating and common area seating has been reduced or removed to meet mandated criteria for appropriate physical distancing.

-We have deployed physical distancing markers or signage on our elevators to help indicate the suggested maximum number of occupants.
-You will also notice floor markers in our ground floor elevator lobbies that help manage access and queuing.
+We have deployed physical distancing markers in each elevator cab to help indicate the suggested maximum number of occupants.
+You will also notice floor markers in lobby levels that help manage access and queuing.

-See-through protective screens have been installed or will be installed at our reception and security console.
+See-through protective screens have been installed or will be installed at our reception and concierge desks.

 Umbrella loans have been temporarily suspended in some of our assets.